geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Far from his home, how sad the captive's doom,

-" The loathsome dungeon's solitary gloom ;
+" The loathsome dungeon's solitary gloom;

 " His lamp expiring casts a feeble ray;